aeternam-13/NotesAppFlutter/README.md

 # NotesAppFlutter

-Notes application in with with Riverpod, Hive/API and MVI + Clean architecture.
+Notes application in Flutter with with Riverpod, Hive/API and MVI + Clean architecture.

 This app can work with local storage or connect to the API https://github.com/aeternam-13/NotesBackend